ING Lifelong Income

 - Tax on the annuity: the annuity obtained from your ING Lifelong Income policy is not taxed.
 Only if the annuity is increased, the difference between the new annuity and the initial annuity is taxable (at a rate of 30%, plus the supplementary municipal taxes).

-This tax regime applies to an average retail customer who is a private individual, resident in Belgium.
+This tax regime applies to private individuals, resident in Belgium .

 Taxation depends on the individual situation of each customer and may change in the future.